sstur/nbit/README.md

 - **Simplicity** - providing a clean, minimal _declarative_ API for routing and request handling based on web standards
 - **Strong type guarantees** - extensively leverages modern TypeScript features not just for type safety but for an all-around great developer experience
-- **Testability** - route handlers should be as easy to test as they were to write
+- **Testability** - route handlers should be as easy to test as they are to write
 - First-class support for [Bun](https://bun.sh/), [Node](https://nodejs.org/en/) and [Cloudflare workers](https://workers.cloudflare.com/)
 - [Nano-sized](https://unpkg.com/browse/@nbit/bun/) with no dependencies